-As personal trainer, you will be working with many different types of people.
-They will not only have different personalities but religions too.
-While religion does not need to be considered when training someone, I know some fitness trainers struggle with this when the religion dictates that people follow certain dietary guidelines.
-One such group are Muslims during Ramadan.
+Update 2/27/20.
+As a personal trainer, you will be working with many different types of people.
+They will not only have different personalities but religions customs too.
+While religion does not need to be considered when training clients, I know some fitness trainers struggle with dietary guidelines during training sessions for those who fast during certain times of the year.
+One such group is Muslims during Ramadan.
+Can you exercise during Ramadan?
 Let's now discuss various topics that you might run into if your train Muslims during Ramadan.

 What Is Ramadan?

 Ramadan is the time of year in which Muslims refrain from eating and drinking.
-Ramadan lasts for about a month and during this time, people are not supposed to eat or drink anything from sun up till sun down.
-While I'm not a Muslim, I believe this also means they can't drink water either.
-People can eat / drink when the sun sets though.
-The evening meal is called “Iftar“.
+Ramadan lasts for about a month and during this time, people are not supposed to eat or drink anything from sun up till sundown.
+This generally includes no drinking water either.
+People can eat/drink when the sun sets though.
+The evening meal is called Iftar.

 It's important to note that it's not only Muslims who fast.
 People of other religions including Christianity and Judaism may also periodically fast.